-University of Western Cape UWC Department of Women’s and Gender Studies
+University of Western Cape UWC Department of Women and Gender Studies

 UWC Department of Women’s and Gender Studies – See Details Below:

-The Women’s & Gender Studies (WGS) Department is an interdisciplinary department that emerged out of gender and anti apartheid activism at UWC in the 1980s and early 1990s.
-A postgraduate programme offering honours and masters degrees was established in 1995 by a cohort of feminist scholars in diverse disciplines, an undergraduate programme and doctoral degree was introduced in 2000 and the programme instituted as a Department in 2009.
+The Women’s & Gender Studies (WGS) Department is an interdisciplinary department that emerged out of gender and anti-apartheid activism at UWC in the 1980s and early 1990s.
+A postgraduate programme offering honours and master’s degrees was established in 1995 by a cohort of feminist scholars in diverse disciplines, an undergraduate programme and doctoral degree were introduced in 2000 and the programme was instituted as a Department in 2009.

 Teaching, Learning and Research in the Department foreground questions of social justice and processes of societal and institutional transformation, as well as critical scrutiny of the way that dominant and “alternative” knowledge and practices acquire authority and public visibility.